Urban forest inequity: Potential solutions

-Community Engagement
+Community engagement

 A 2023 article published in the National League of Cities offered several potential solutions to combat urban heat islands, which included but are not limited to: increasing green space by planting trees along streets or sidewalks, converting existing roof spaces to green roofs, replacing normal pavement with sustainable alternatives, subsidies for planting trees, and active engagement of low-income communities, among others.

-Tree Planting
+Tree planting

 A potential solution to address this issue is the implementation of tree-planting initiatives.
 These initiatives aim to provide resources and support to historically underserved areas, thereby contributing to a more equitable urban environment.
 However, it is important to recognize that simply planting trees in low canopy-covered areas may not be sufficient to combat this environmental inequity.
 Initiatives must adhere to specific practices aligned with urban forest management objectives to ensure the creation of an equitable urban environment.

 Moreover, it is important to consider the potential impacts of tree-planting initiatives before their implementation, as they may unintentionally contribute to environmental gentrification.
 Studies have shown that within a 10-meter buffer of the newly planted street trees, properties tend to experience a notable increase in value, indicating a positive correlation between planting street trees and property values.
 However, it is worth noting that the rise in property values may not always translate to benefits for underserved communities.
 To counter eco-gentrification, there are some key practices for tree-planting initiatives to follow, which are described by Sousa-Silva et al. (2023) and Haffner (2015), including integrating initiatives with long-term management strategies, creating community engagement, and introducing changes gradually.

-Green Belt Implementation
+Green belt implementation

 Green belt polices have been proposed as one means to agrees issues on access to urban green space, vegetation, and tree canopy.
 In arid and semi-arid regions green belts can work both to limit urban sprawl and to protect ecologically valuable landscapes and create new areas of recreation and green infrastructure for unrepresentative communities.
 One example is the research in Hermosillo, Mexico, that explored how the integration of green belts with soil reconditioning and stormwater management parks provide ecosystem services and expand public space.
 The authors also mentioned that successful implementation requires engagement with local residents and developers, as well as measures against gentrification and market that creates pressure on land value.

-Other broader studies on “green apartheid” in South Africa have documented sustained inequalities in the green infrastructure across racial and income groups and suggested that urban planning systems, including the required use of green belts, could help reduce such spatial inequalities.
-Studies of urban green space in the United States ad China also emphasized environmental justice concerns, warning that large‑scale greening projects, if poorly regulated, may produce contradictory effects such as “green gentrification” that displace the intended beneficiaries.
+Other broader studies on "green apartheid" in South Africa have documented sustained inequalities in the green infrastructure across racial and income groups and suggested that urban planning systems, including the required use of green belts, could help reduce such spatial inequalities.
+Studies of urban green space in the United States and China also emphasized environmental justice concerns, warning that large‑scale greening projects, if poorly regulated, may produce contradictory effects such as "green gentrification" that displace the intended beneficiaries.